talhabuyukkose/CollectionSolutionsDocument/README.md

 <h2 align="center"> CollectionApp.Core</h2>

-      Core is the central layer that contains the core business logic and rules, in other words, the heart of the project.
+&nbsp; Core is the central layer that contains the core business logic and rules, in other words, the heart of the project.

 > ## Setup and Run
 You can clone this repository using: